shmul/mule/README.md

 * install either lua 5.1 or 5.2, preferably using your standard package manager.
 Alternatively installation [from source](http://www.lua.org/download.html) is also very simple.
 * luarocks should also be installed using the package manager or (from source)[http://luarocks.org/en/Download].
-* install additional rocks - copas, lpack
+* install additional rocks - copas, lpack, luaposix

 ### Kyotocabinet (or tokyocabinet)